-Our scuba diving trips boast endless kilometres of spectacular wall diving, untouched corals, hundreds of species of tropical fish, dolphins, whalesharks, warm clear water, the opportunity to see magnificent marine life – what more could you expect from the ultimate scuba diving trip and experience?
+Our scuba diving trips boast spectacular wall diving, untouched corals, hundreds of species of tropical fish, dolphins, whalesharks, warm clear water, the opportunity to see magnificent marine life – what more could you expect from the ultimate scuba diving trip and experience?

 Christmas Island is surrounded by a narrow tropical reef which plunges into a bottomless abyss.
 This makes it the perfect destination for scuba diving trips!
 This reef is laced with many unspoiled corals and abundant species of marine life.
 The northern coast in particular boasts some of the most unspoiled corals in the world such as Acropora and plate corals which play host to a wide variety of small tropical species such as surgeon fish, wrasse, butterfly fish, gobies, anemones, eels and many others which are a photographers delight.

 You may also be paid a visit by one of the larger locals on your scuba diving trip.
-Pelagics like rainbow runner, trevally and tuna cruise along the walls and the occasional shark comes up for a curious look.
+Pelagics like rainbow runner, trevally, wahoo and tuna cruise along the walls and the occasional shark comes up for a curious look.

 You could be graced with the presence of the majestic whaleshark.
-An encounter with one of these gentle giants who often visit any time between November and April is an experience on your scuba diving trip that you don’t want to miss!!
+An encounter with one of these gentle giants who often visit any time between November and April is an experience on your scuba diving trip that you’ll never forget!